Techtonica/curriculum/diversity-inclusion-bias/inclusion.md

 ### Common Mistakes / Misconceptions

-This is something that students might not realize or might assume at first.
+This is something that participants might not realize or might assume at first.

 Make sure they avoid this: thing

 ### Guided Practice

-Have the students work with you as you do something.
+Have the participants work with you as you do something.

 ### Independent Practice